Studies and Reports > 2017 MN Biennial Report > Biennial Report Requirements

 Minn.
 Stat. § 216B.2425, subd.
 2, provides that a utility may elect to seek certification of a particular project identified in the Biennial Report.
 According to subdivision 3, if the Commission certifies the project, a separate Certificate of Need (CON) under Minn.
 Stat. § 216B.243 is not required.

-On June 1, 2015, the MTO advised the Commission that there would be no certification requests included with the 2015 Biennial Report.
+On June 1, 2017, the MTO filed a letter to the Commission in the instant docket that there would be no certification requests included with the 2017 Biennial Report.

 2.4 General Impacts